jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/accessibilityaudit.md

 - An accessibility statement (inline with your current accessibility status) that can be published to a website advising on status of WCAG 2.2 AA compliance.
 - Add accessibility tests in your CI pipeline

-A first important step is to realise Acessibility is a continual improvements exercise.

-Just because your app passes in Sprint 5, it doesn't mean it will pass in Sprint 8.

-Treat an audit as a startpoint, to integrating accessibility checks earlier in the development lifecycle.
+> Treat an audit as a startpoint, to integrating accessibility checks earlier in the development lifecycle.

 {{< button link="https://main--bespoke-salamander-78886a.netlify.app/faq/" text="Accessibility FAQ" >}}
 {{< button link="https://calendly.com/jaffamonkeyltd/intro-call" text="Book an intro meeting" >}}